SGNet: Salient Geometric Network for Point Cloud Registration

-\item We advocate a novel semantic encoder designed to embed high-level (specifically, object-level) semantic information proficiently.
-This embedded information is subsequently integrated into a geometric encoder to develop semantic-enriched geometric features for superpoints (that is, at the patch level). \item We introduce a new transformer capable of effectively learning higher-order salient features and distributing them to the dense points, thereby aiding in the learning of dense point features.
-We also propose an anchor points selection strategy for this new transformer.
+\item We introduce a new transformer capable of effectively learning higher-order salient features and distributing them to the dense points, thereby aiding in the learning of dense point features.
+We also propose an anchor points selection strategy for this new transformer. \item We advocate a novel semantic encoder designed to embed high-level (specifically, object-level) semantic information proficiently.
+This embedded information is subsequently integrated into a geometric encoder to develop semantic-enriched geometric features for superpoints (at the patch level).

 \item We conduct the experiments on 3DMatch and KITTI datasets and achieve competitive performance.

 \end{itemize}